 A New Industry

-At BarrierEnergy, we stay on the heels of up and coming technology in the energy efficiency industry.
-One of the forerunners for pioneering this new technology is MicroGrid Knowledge.
+At BarrierEnergy, we stay on the heels of up-and-coming technology in the energy efficiency industry.
+MicroGrid Knowledge is one of the forerunners for pioneering this new technology.
 Recently, we watched a webinar with industry leaders, including our own local Lois Capps.
-Lois is current President of the Santa Barbara Unified Board of Education.
+Lois is the current President of the Santa Barbara Unified Board of Education.
 He spoke about how school districts nationwide are participating in creating resilient energy systems.

 Microgrids are systems that can work independently from the larger energy grid, or macro-grid.
-The macro-grid consists of the components used for a majority of modern energy distribution.
+The macro-grid consists of the components used for the majority of modern energy distribution.
 Telephone poles, wires, transformers, and the like are all connected in one giant system to transfer energy to the consumer.
 Instead of updating our energy system as demand increased, we have continued to add to this “one-size-fits-all” approach.
-It gets more complicated every day.
+It gets more complicated to upkeep these old systems that are falling apart, every day.
 The microgrid is the solution to the increasing mess of blackouts and energy waste.

-With Microgrid technology, energy is produced and stored onsite, meaning within a building or community.
-Doing so creates resiliency that can serve the community indefinitely.
+Microgrids produce and store energy onsite, within a building or community.
+Doing so creates resiliency which serves the community indefinitely.
 The energy doesn’t have to travel hundreds of miles and get wasted along the way.
 Plus, advances in technology allow for smarter energy allocation.
 For example, load tiering is a system that distinguishes between high priority and low priority energy requirements.
 Refrigeration might need more energy compared to lighting.
 Overall, the use of microgrids results in less energy being wasted through energy distribution and usage.

 Busting the Myth

 Lastly, another huge benefit of this technology lies in its potential to provide a valuable learning experience for students.
 Educational institutions are here to inform students and prepare them for the world that awaits them.
-Collecting data from solar panels and battery storage cold be STEM learning activity.
+Collecting data from solar panels and battery storage can be STEM learning activity.
 Students can also receive introductory vocational training.
 These students will one day seek employment in the world we share.
-Indeed, it is this upcoming generation who is pushing for a shift toward sustainability.
-This not just important for the planet, but also profitable and smart.
+Indeed, it is this upcoming generation that is pushing for a shift toward sustainability.
+This is not just important for the planet, but also profitable and smart.
 Green energy is a fast-growing industry sector of the economy.
 It is clear that this new technology represents a resilient, sustainable future.
-Lets not waste this chance for huge savings and growth.
+Let’s not waste this chance for huge savings and growth.
 You can watch the free recording of the webinar by registering here.
-Or, continue to learn more about micro-grids!